battye/battye-docker-lamp/README.md

 ### docker-lamp documentation

-This is a Docker example with Apache, MySQL 8.0, PhpMyAdmin and PHP 8.1
+This is a Docker example with Apache, MySQL 8.0, phpMyAdmin and PHP 8.1

 - You can use MariaDB 10.1 if you checkout to the tag `mariadb-10.1` - contribution made by [luca-vercelli](https://github.com/luca-vercelli)
 - You can use MySQL 5.7 if you checkout to the tag `mysql5.7`

-Open phpMyAdmin at [http://localhost:8000](http://localhost:8000) Open wthe eb browser to look at a simple PHP example at [http://localhost:8001](http://localhost:8001) (the `www/` directory is where the files should be stored)
+Open phpMyAdmin at [http://localhost:8000](http://localhost:8000) Open the web browser to look at a simple PHP example at [http://localhost:8001](http://localhost:8001) (the `www/` directory is where the files should be stored)

 Run the MySQL client with:

 - `docker-compose exec db mysql -u root -p`

+To import a database dump, run a command like (making sure the dump.sql file is placed first):

+- `docker-compose exec -T db mysql -uroot -ptest databse_name < www/dump.sql`

 Enjoy!